French West Indies: History

 Dominica is a former French and British colony in the Eastern Caribbean, located about halfway between the French islands of Guadeloupe (to the north) and Martinique (to the south).
 Christopher Columbus named the island after the day of the week on which he spotted it, a Sunday (domingo in Spanish), 3 November 1493.
 In the hundred years after Columbus's landing, Dominica remained isolated.
 At the time it was inhabited by the Island Caribs, or Kalinago people, and over time more settled there after being driven from surrounding islands, as European powers entered the region.
 In 1690, French woodcutters from Martinique and Guadeloupe begin to set up timber camps to supply the French islands with wood and gradually become permanent settlers.
 France had a colony for several years, they imported slaves from West Africa, Martinique and Guadeloupe to work on its plantations.
 In this period, the Antillean Creole language developed.
 France formally ceded possession of Dominica to Great Britain in 1763.
 Great Britain established a small colony on the island in 1805.
 As a result, Dominicans speak English as an official language while Antillean creole is spoken as a secondary language and is well maintained due to its location between the French-speaking departments of Guadeloupe and Martinique.

 In Trinidad, the occupying Spanish had contributed little towards advancements, despite the island's ideal location.
 Because it was considered underpopulated, Roume de St. Laurent, a Frenchman living in Grenada, was able to obtain a Cédula de Población from the Spanish king Charles III, on 4 November 1783, allowing French planters with their slaves, free coloreds and mulattos from the French Antilles of Martinique, Grenada, Guadeloupe and Dominica to migrate to Trinidad.
 The Spanish gave many incentives to lure settlers to the island, including exemption from taxes for ten years and land grants in accordance to the terms set out in the Cedula.
 This exodus was also encouraged by the French Revolution.
-These new immigrants established the local communities of Blanchisseuse, Champs Fleurs, Paramin, Cascade, Carenage and Laventille, adding to the ancestry of Trinidadians and creating the creole identity; Spanish, French, and Patois were the languages spoken.
+These new immigrants established the local communities of Blanchisseuse, Champs Fleurs, Paramin, Cascade, Carenage and Laventille, adding to the ancestry of Trinadadians and creating the creole identity; Spanish, French, and Patois were the languages spoken.
 Trinidad's population jumped from just under 1,400 in 1777, to over 15,000 by the end of 1789.
 In 1797, Trinidad became a British crown colony, with a French-speaking population.